Intel says patches can cause reboot problems in old chips

 “We are working quickly with these customers to understand, diagnose and address this reboot issue,” Shenoy said in the statement.
 “If this requires a revised firmware update from Intel, we will distribute that update through the normal channels.”

-Earlier on Thursday, The Wall Street Journal reported that Intel was asking some of it cloud computing customers to hold off installing patches that address new security flaws that affect nearly all of its processors because the patches have bugs of their own. (on.wsj.com/2Eyo7yA)
+Earlier on Thursday, the Wall Street Journal reported that Intel was asking cloud computing customers to hold off installing patches that address new security flaws that affect nearly all of its processors because the patches have bugs of their own. (on.wsj.com/2Eyo7yA)

 Intel has identified three issues in updates released over the past week for “microcode,” or firmware, the newspaper reported, citing a confidential document the company had shared with some customers that it had reviewed.